- News & Media

 - Contact Us

-(WASHINGTON, D.C. – October 3, 2018) The National Italian American Foundation (NIAF) and the Italian Sons and Daughters of America (ISDA) are excited to announce the 2018 grant finalists for The Russo Brothers Italian American Film Forum.
+(Washington, D.C. – October 3, 2019) – The National Italian American Foundation (NIAF) and the Italian Sons and Daughters of America (ISDA) are thrilled to announce the 2019 grant finalists for The Russo Brothers Italian American Film Forum.
 Spearheaded by directors Anthony and Joe Russo, the Film Forum is an initiative to fund films depicting and exploring the Italian American experience for the benefit of future generations.

-The number of applications received nearly doubled from last year, and the committee was inspired by the host of interesting topics covered within the proposed films.
+The number of applications was impressive this year, and the committee was inspired by the variety of interesting topics covered within the proposed films.
 As always, we encourage individuals whose submissions were not selected to consider reapplying for a grant next year.

-The three finalists listed below were selected to receive $8,000 each to fund their film projects.
-The selection committee believes each of them presents a specific vision for the exploration of truly interesting and dynamic themes.
-Previews of all three films will be screened during NIAF’s 43rd Anniversary Gala Weekend, October 12-14, and the winning film will be announced during the Gala Awards Dinner.
+In April, seven filmmakers were selected by the committee to each receive $8,000 to fund their film projects.
+Out of the seven grant recipients, three filmmakers were selected to be finalists.
+The selection committee believes each finalist presents a specific vision for the exploration of truly dynamic themes in their films.
+All three films will be screened during NIAF’s 44th Anniversary Gala Weekend at Expo Italiana on November 2, an event that is free and open to the public.
+The winning film will be announced during the Gala Awards Dinner that evening.

 Congratulations to all!
-NIAF and ISDA look forward to presenting these screenings during NIAF’s 43rd Anniversary Gala Weekend, a special three-day event of Italian American pride at the Washington Marriott Wardman Park Hotel.
+NIAF and ISDA look forward to presenting these screenings during NIAF’s 44th Anniversary Gala Weekend, a special three-day event of Italian American pride at the Omni Shoreham Hotel in Washington, D.C.
 For more information about the weekend, please visit www.niaf.org/gala.

 ABOUT THE NATIONAL ITALIAN AMERICAN FOUNDATION